 Then pour the dressing over the broccoli mixture and toss very well to make sure it’s all coated evenly.
 Be sure to dig that spoon into the bottom of the bowl and keep stirring until you’re sure it’s all covered in dressing.

-Then cover and refrigerate for at least an hour.
-I usually refrigerate for a couple hours or even overnight.
+Then, cover and refrigerate for at least an hour.
+I usually refrigerate for a couple of hours or even overnight.
 You want those flavors to really blend together well.

 Right before serving, sprinkle with crumbled bacon and sunflower seeds.

 Substitutions for Broccoli and Cauliflower Salad

 Cauliflower: It’s crazy to me, but I know a lot of people aren’t fans of cauliflower.
 If you’re unfortunate enough to fall into that category, you can replace the cauliflower with more broccoli and just have a Broccoli Salad instead.